top of page

 Gold Standard Selection

-Rusch is the award-winning author of more than 24 books, which have received multiple starred reviews from Publishers Weekly, Kirkus, Horn Book, Booklist, School Library Journal, and the BCCB, among others.
-Her work has won the Golden Kite Award, the Subaru Prize, the Cook Prize, the Green Earth Award, and the Oregon Book Award, and has landed on many notable and best of the year lists produced by ALA, NCTE, NSTA, Bank Street College of Education, Kirkus, SLJ, NBC News and the New York and Chicago Public Libraries.
+A skilled and enthusiastic generalist, Rusch writes both fiction and nonfiction for adults and children.
+She is the award-winning author of more than 25 books for young readers, which have received multiple starred reviews from Publishers Weekly, Kirkus, Horn Book, Booklist, School Library Journal, and the BCCB, among others.
+Her work has won the Golden Kite Award, the Subaru Prize for science writing, the Cook Prize, the Green Earth Award, the Oregon Book Award, and the Oregon Spirit Award and has landed on many notable and best of the year lists produced by ALA, NCTE, NSTA, Bank Street College of Education, Kirkus, SLJ, NBC News and the New York and Chicago Public Libraries.

-Rusch also the author of more than a hundred articles in publications such as The New York Times, Smithsonian, Harper's, Backpacker, American Craft, Mother Jones, and Portland Monthly, among many others.
+Rusch has also written more than a hundred articles for adults in publications such as the New York Times, Smithsonian, Harper's, Parenting, Working Mother, Backpacker, American Craft, Mother Jones, and Portland Monthly, among others.

 Learn more at secondstoryretreats.com.